Continuing Legal and Judicial Education in Seattle

-- Tim Jaasko-Fisher, J.D., M.A., Assistant Director of Programming and Curriculum, Robert's Fund; and Co-Director, Court Improvement Training Academy, University of Washington School of Law
+- Tim Jaasko-Fisher, J.D., M.A., Senior Director of Programming and Curriculum, Robert's Fund; and Co-Director, Court Improvement Training Academy, University of Washington School of Law

 - Paula Lustbader, J.D., President, Robert’s Fund; Professor of Law Emerita and Past Director of the Academic Resource Center at Seattle University School of Law